atlanhq/camelot/CONTRIBUTING.md

 $ pip install camelot-py[dev]
 </pre>

-### Alternatively

-You can clone the project repository, and install using pip:
+Alternatively, you can clone the project repository, and install using pip:

 <pre>
-$ pip install .[dev]
+$ pip install ".[dev]"
 </pre>

 ## Pull Requests

-### Submit a Pull Request
+### Submit a pull request

 The preferred workflow for contributing to Camelot is to fork the [project repository](https://github.com/socialcopsdev/camelot) on GitHub, clone, develop on a branch and then finally submit a pull request.
-Steps:
+Here are the steps:

 1. Fork the project repository.
 Click on the ‘Fork’ button near the top of the page.
 This creates a copy of the code under your account on the GitHub.